Regression Analysis Formula

 Example #1

 Let us try and understand the concept of regression analysis with the help of an example.
-Let us try to find out what is the relation between the distance covered by the truck driver and the age of the truck driver.
-Someone actually does a regression equation to validate whether what he thinks of the relationship between two variables is also validated by the regression equation.
+First, let us try to find out the relation between the distance covered by the truck driver and the age of the truck driver.
+Then, someone does a regression equation to validate whether what he thinks of the relationship between two variables is also validated by the regression equation.

 Below is given data for calculation